fluxninja/aperture/docs/content/get-started/blueprints.md

   --config CONFIG  jsonnet file with blueprint configuration
 ```

-This script takes as options an output directory path where JSON files will be
+This script takes as options an output directory path where files will be
 saved and a path to a `config.libsonnet` file with local blueprint
 configuration.
 It also takes the BLUEPRINT argument, which is a path to the
 blueprint under the `blueprints/` directory.

-Under the `blueprints/` directory, the currently available blueprints can be
+Under the `blueprints/` directory, the currently available Blueprints can be
 found.
 Each blueprint consists of at least two files: `config.libsonnet` and
 `main.libsonnet`. `main.libsonnet` bundles actual policy and dashboard code
-(available under `lib/1.0`) into blueprints, and `config.libsonnet` comes with
+(available under `lib/1.0`) into Blueprints, and `config.libsonnet` comes with
 the default configuration for the given policy.
 This can be overridden by the
 `--config` option passed to the `aperture-generate.py` script.

-Custom configurations will be merged with blueprints' `config.libsonnet`
+Custom configurations will be merged with Blueprints' `config.libsonnet`
 resulting in the final configuration, according to jsonnet language rules: keys
 can be overwritten by reusing them in the custom configuration and nested
 objects can be merged by using `+:` operator.
 Check the `examples/` directory